MSLNZ/rpi-smartgadget/README.rst

-A Raspberry Pi is used for the Bluetooth Low Energy connectivity and the MSL-Network_ package allows any computer (independent of the operating system) on the same network as the Raspberry Pi to request information from the Smart Gadgets that are within bluetooth range of the Pi.
+A Raspberry Pi is used for the Bluetooth Low Energy connectivity and the MSL-Network_ package allows any computer (independent of the operating system) on the same network as the Raspberry Pi to request information from the Smart Gadgets that are within Bluetooth range of the Pi.

 Tested with a Raspberry Pi 3 Model B+ running Raspbian GNU/Linux 9 (stretch).

 Installation
 ------------

 To set up the Raspberry Pi run the following commands.
+Instructions for using SSH_ to interface with a Raspberry Pi can found `here <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_

 The following command is optional, it will update the installed packages on the Raspberry Pi